 Emily Elizabeth Hahn

-In 2015, Hahn competed on Food Network’s Chopped, and was named a “Rising Star Chef” by Food & Wine Magazine and Eater Charleston’s “Chef of the Year.”
-In 2016, Emily competed on Bravo network’s Top Chef, Season 14, and placed 7th out of sixteen contestants.
-She has been featured on The Everygirl, Charleston Magazine, The Local Palate, and Chefs Feed, among many others.
+In 2015, I competed on Food Network’s Chopped, and was named a “Rising Star Chef” by Food & Wine Magazine and Eater Charleston’s “Chef of the Year.”
+In 2016, I competed on Bravo network’s Top Chef, Season 14, and placed 7th out of sixteen contestants.
+I was featured on The Everygirl, Charleston Magazine, The Local Palate, and Chefs Feed, among many others.